d-p-y/blazor-webassembly-as-javascript-replacement/README.md

 ### Outcome as of 2021-03-05 afternoon

 Thanks to [help of aspnet maintainers](https://github.com/dotnet/aspnetcore/issues/30687) I was able to make passing JS references work.
-Good! continuing effort in `POC` branch.
+Good!
 It seems that biggest pain is gone.
 Now it looks workable.
-Maybe somewhat annoying to have to create JS stubs for callbacks-to-dotnet.
-TBD.
+Still maybe somewhat annoying is to have to create JS stubs for callbacks-to-dotnet but that is how WASM's access to 'outside world' works nowadays.

 ### Outcome as of 2021-03-05 morning